alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 It would be nice if also the noise of possible duplicates could be removed, but when one’s limited to O(1) extra storage that requires sorting (e.g., `std::unique` operates on a sorted sequence), which is generally O(*n*×log *n*).

 But wait!
 Sorting can be faster the more one knows about the data.
 For example, if one knows that the data is already sorted, then sorting is an O(1) operation.
-And here, except for the O(1) requirement on extra storage, the integers (or data with keys) 1 through *n*, in some arbitrary order, can be sorted in O(*n*) time by simply placing each value *v* at index *v* in a 1 based array.
+And except for the O(1) requirement on extra storage, the integers or data with keys 1 through *n*, in some arbitrary order, can be sorted in O(*n*) time by simply placing each value *v* at index *v* in a 1 based array.
 Or in C++, more naturally, at index *v*−1 in a 0 based array.

 Can that also be done in-place in the original data array?